Japan Women 0-1 GB Women: Ellen White heads in third goal in two games to send GB Women into Tokyo Olympics knockouts

 What's next?

-GB Women take on Canada in their final group game as they look to top Group E, which would see them take on the third-placed side from either Group F or Group G in the quarter-finals, on Tuesday; Kick-off at 12pm.
+GB Women take on Canada in their final group game in Kashima as they look to top Group E, which would see them take on the third-placed side from either Group F or Group G in the quarter-finals, on Tuesday; Kick-off at 12pm BST.